leo-bauer/personal_website2/research.md

 ### Works in Progress

-1. "Explaining Informant Recruitment Tactics by Coercive Institutions in Autocracies."
+1. "The Non-State Actors in Armed Conflict Dataset Update."
+With David Cunningham and Olivia Bauer.
 2025.
 Early draft.

+2. "Explaining Informant Recruitment Tactics by Coercive Institutions in Autocracies."
+2025.
+Early draft.

-2. "Media Manipulation Strategies During Protest in Autocracies: Evidence from the German Democratic Republic."
+3. "Media Manipulation Strategies During Protest in Autocracies: Evidence from the German Democratic Republic."
 2025.
 Working paper.

 ### Data Projects